-The goal of the Street Sweeping Program is to clean Pittsburgh's streets on a regular basis, by either machine sweeping, hand cleaning, or flushing.
+In the spring season of each year, the Department of Public Works (DPW) starts its Street Sweeping Program.
+The goal of the Street Sweeping Program is to maintain Pittsburgh's streets on a regular basis by either machine sweeping, hand cleaning, or flushing.

-The program will have four levels of service:
+The program offers four levels of service.

 Level 1 - Heavily developed commercial business districts with considerable vehicular and pedestrian traffic.

-Streets will be swept and flushed at least twice per week.
+- Streets will be swept and flushed at least twice per week.

 Level 2 -¬ Neighborhood business districts and main streets with moderate vehicular and pedestrian traffic.

-Streets will be swept or flushed once per week.
+- Streets will be swept or flushed once per week.

 Level 3 - Residential areas with limited throughway and pedestrian traffic.

-Streets will be swept once or twice per month.
+- Streets will be swept once or twice per month.

 Level 4 -¬ Neighborhood streets which are used for local purposes only.

-Streets will be swept or flushed two to four times per year.
+- Streets will be swept or flushed two to four times per year.

 Public Works administration staff closely monitors the street sweeping program's effectiveness to assure that the maximum amount of service is being executed, in addition to the program goals being satisfied.